coolguazitech/WordleSolver/README.md

 ### Brief
 I create a solver for pop game WORDLE.
 With this program, you can:
 1. Just give it a hint each round when it guesses a word, and you'll be able to solve puzzles quickly.
 1. Extend the corpus from your word list file if needed.
+(Tip: Infrequently used words may lead to bad performance.)

 ### Usage
 Enter the folder where `main.py` is located, and